brucedkyle/architectures/docs/sustainableenterprise/assetlifecycle.md

 Often the disposal of hazardous wastes are contracted through third parties.

+As one example, for the waste that is generated, [IBM focuses on preventing pollution](https://www.ibm.com/about/environment/pollution-prevention) through a comprehensive, proactive waste management program.
+IBM's waste management practices, in order of preference, are: (1) prevention and source reduction, (2) reuse, (3) recycling, (4) recovery, (5) other treatment, and (6) land disposal.

 ### Challenges / Business Drivers

 **Challenges**

+- Tracking tens of thousands of assets, maintenance windows, and work orders during an asset's lifetime.
+- Integration with procurement systems, building maintenance systems, supply chain systems.
+- Predicting the possible failure and taking mitigating action to prevent asset failure.
 - Waste management team manually gathers disposal data from individual haulers for each facility in the organization.
 - Manual data collection method limits internal data validation to sporadic certification spot-checks.
-- No real-time visibility into hazardous waste lifecycles or raw materials to actively engage with vendors and ensure hazardous waste compliance and forecasting
+- No real-time visibility into hazardous waste lifecycles or raw materials to actively engage with vendors and ensure hazardous waste compliance and forecasting.
-- Field teams manage the end-to-end lifecycle and disposal process in spreadsheets
+- Field teams manage the end-to-end lifecycle and disposal process in spreadsheets.
-- The recycling process is manually managed by external regional haulers
+- The recycling process is manually managed by external regional haulers.

 **Business drivers**

+- Extend asset life, reduce Capex and maintenance expenses, and improve technician productivity
 - Meeting strict compliance with regional hazardous waste management standards
 - Setting and meeting environmental waste targets
 - Streamline replacement work order management and asset tracking process
 - Tracability and controls of waste disposal
 - Advise on automation replacement work-orders to engage with waster haulers for reconcilation
 - Streamline collection, tracking and reporting of hazardout materials
-- Monitor and forecast waste targets
+- Monitor and forecast asset replacement and waste targets

 ### Business outcomes